Libraries

 Comparison workflow

 Use client.libraries.compare(...) when you want a full library-level review instead of a single-resource upstream lookup.
+The comparison uses effective inherited snapshots, so unchanged upstream resources stay aligned with Adobe Launch instead of being misclassified as removed.

 Continue to Library comparison for the full comparison workflow, review object shape, and sample output patterns.